What Music Works Best in Casinos?

 As we have discussed in this article, there are a lot of factors that casinos should consider when choosing what music to play on their floors.
 Slow jazz and swing are certainly the favorites of many major casinos, but other genres can find their place as well.

-Just remember to keep the tempo low and the volume not too high so that it distracts the people focused on gambling.
+Just remember to keep the tempo low and the volume not too high so that it doesn't distract the customers from staying focused on gambling.